Neytiri: Avatar: The Way of Water (2022)

-More than a decade later, Neytiri and Jake have settled down and raised a family consisting of: Neteyam, their first son and oldest child, Lo'ak, their second son, and Tuktirey ("Tuk"), their daughter and youngest child, all of whom are Na'vi.
-They have also adopted Kiri, a teenage Na'vi and the daughter of Grace Augustne’s Na’vi avatar, and Miles "Spider" Socorro, the human son of Miles Quaritch.
-After the RDA returns and attempts to colonize Pandora again, Jake and the Omaticaya fight against the RDA supply lines, their Recombinants (Na’vi avatars containing the memories of Quaritch along other deceased soldiers) Jake capture their children.
+Fifteen years later, Neytiri and Jake have settled down and raised a family consisting of: Neteyam, their first son and oldest child, Lo'ak, their second son, and Tuktirey ("Tuk"), their daughter and youngest child.
+They have also adopted Kiri, the mysteriously conceived Na’vi daughter of Grace Augustine’s inert Na’vi avatar.

+Miles "Spider" Socorro, the human son of Miles Quaritch, is also raised on Pandora alongside Neytiri’s children, but she is distrustful of the boy and doesn’t believe he belongs amongst Na’vi.
+After the RDA returns and attempts to colonize Pandora again, Jake and the Omaticaya fight against the RDA supply lines, their Recombinants (Na’vi avatars containing the memories of Quaritch along with other deceased soldiers) capture their children.
 Jake and Neytiri arrive and free them, except for Spider, who is taken by Quaritch.
 Recognizing his son, Quaritch decides to spend time with Spider in order to draw him to their side.
 Aware of the danger Spider's knowledge of his whereabouts poses to their safety, Jake convinces Neytiri to exile their family from the Omaticaya and retreat to the Metkayina, and are reluctantly taken in by clan chief Tonowari.
 The family learns their ways, Kiri develops a spiritual bond with the sea and its creatures, and Lo'ak befriends Tsireya, the daughter of Tonowari and his wife Ronal, while also butting heads with Tsireya's brother Aonung.